kaarr/ARKit-SLAM/README.md

 ## License

-Available as open source under the terms of the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Available as open source under the terms of the MIT License.